Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder

 \section{Summary}

-In summary, the low energy behaviors of 3D AWSM under the influence of long-range Coulomb interaction and disorder are studied by RG theory.
-The system is in the SM phase, CDM phase, or at the unstable critical point, depending on the initial values of strength of Coulomb interaction and disorder.
-We find a very novel behavior: the critical disorder strength for driving the CDM phase can be remarkably increased in some conditions, even if the Coulomb strength takes arbitrarily small value, once the interplay of Coulomb and disorder is considered.
+In summary, the low-energy behaviors of 3D AWSM under the influence of long-range Coulomb interaction and disorder are studied by RG theory.
+The system could be in the SM phase, CDM phase, or at the phase boundary, depending on the initial values of strength of Coulomb interaction and disorder.
+We find a quite novel result: The critical disorder strength for driving the CDM phase can be remarkably increased in some conditions, even if the Coulomb strength takes arbitrarily small value, once the interplay of Coulomb and disorder is considered.
 This novel behavior is closely related to the anisotropic screening effect of Coulomb interaction, and essentially results from the particular dispersion of the fermions in 3D AWSM.